medusajs/medusa/docs/content/add-plugins/strapi.md

 ## Modify Permissions

 By default, created users have the “Authenticated” role.
-Before you start using the Strapi plugin on your Medusa server, you must modify this role’s permissions to allow making changes to Medusa’s models in Strapi.
+Before you start using the Strapi plugin on your Medusa backend, you must modify this role’s permissions to allow making changes to Medusa’s models in Strapi.

 On your Strapi dashboard, go to Settings → Roles → Authenticated.
 Then, under the Permissions section, expand the accordion of each content model type and check the Select All checkbox.